kubernetes/minikube/enhancements/proposed/20191001-background-service-to-update-dns-resolvers-on-host-os-for-ingress-resources.md

 ## Non-Goals

-* Resolve ingress host names for ingress resources configured on kubernetes clusters that are not running on minikube
+* Resolve ingress host names for ingress resources configured on Kubernetes clusters that are not running on minikube
 * Make the user do an additional step after adding an ingress resource in order to access a host name on their host OS web browser
 * Create web browser plugins